CliMA/CalibrateEDMF.jl/docs/src/contributing.md

 Depending on the content changed in the PR, some CI checks that are not necessary will be skipped.
 For example doc only changes do not require the unit tests to be run.

-### The merge process

-We use [`bors`](https://bors.tech/) to manage merging PR's in the the `CalibrateEDMF` repo.
-If you're a collaborator and have the necessary permissions, you can type `bors try` in a comment on a PR to have integration test suite run on that PR, or `bors r+` to try and merge the code.
-Bors ensures that all integration tests for a given PR always pass before merging into `main`.
-The integration tests currently run example cases in `examples/`.
-Any breaking changes will need to also update the `examples/`, else bors will fail.